The Nest

 They also require an additional layer of approval.
 Coops are more restrictive with who they let in, and co-ops have higher owner-occupancy rates than condos since most co-op boards typically disallow investors.

-Due to this, conventional wisdom says there is more stability in a co-op.
+Due to this, conventional wisdom says a co-op offers more stability.
 Co-op boards rigorously vet potential buyers and have the right to approve or deny each purchase.

 • Cons of Co-ops: